Israel’s Netanyahu attacks justice system as trial begins

 “The objective is to depose a strong, right-wing prime minister, and thus remove the nationalist camp from the leadership of the country for many years,” he said.

-He said police and prosecutors had conspired to “tailor”a case against him, and said the evidence was “contaminated”and exaggerated.
+He said police and prosecutors had conspired to “tailor” a case against him, and said the evidence was “contaminated” and exaggerated.
 He called for the court proceedings to be broadcast live on TV to ensure “full transparency.”

-“While the media continues to deal with nonsense, with these false, trumped up cases, I will continue to lead the state of Israel and deal with issues that really matter to you,” he said, including to resuscitate the economy and “continue to save the lives of thousands of Israelis ahead of the possibility of a second wave of coronavirus.”
+“While the media continues to deal with nonsense, with these false, trumped up cases, I will continue to lead the state of Israel and deal with issues that really matter to you,” he said, including to resuscitate the economy, and “continue to save the lives of thousands of Israelis ahead of the possibility of a second wave of coronavirus.”

 Critics have said that Netanyahu’s arguments have undermined Israel’s court system and risk deeper damage to the country’s democratic institutions.